Principal Regulatory Affairs Specialist-NPI

 • Represents global RA and partners with project team members on development teams, providing regulatory guidance, education and assessment.

-• Works independently to represent regulatory affairs on project teams bringing new products (or modified products) from concept, through development, to market, using a risk-based approach.
+• Works independently to represent regulatory affairs on project teams, bringing new or modified products from concept through development to market using a risk‑based approach.

-• Serves as RA representative for Design Review Boards, including the review and/or approval of Design Control documentation to support projects through the Design and Development process.
+• Serves as RA representative for Design Review Boards, reviewing and approving Design Control documentation to support projects through the Design and Development process.

-• Develops documentation and information for global regulatory and/or clinical consultations and submissions, collaborating with regional RA, R&D and other functions as necessary.
-Examples may include US FDA Q-submissions, American Medical Association United States Adopted Name (USAN) applications, clinical investigation applications etc.
+• Develops documentation and information for global regulatory and/or clinical consultations and submissions, collaborating with regional RA, R&D and other functions as necessary (e.g., US FDA Q‑submissions, USAN applications, clinical investigation applications).

-• Reports to partner functions, including regional RA teams, on the progress of projects and associated regulatory activities.
+• Reports to partner functions, including regional RA teams, on project progress and associated regulatory activities.

-• Creates technical documentation structures (including General Safety and Performance Requirements (GSPR) checklists) and summary documentation for new and/or revised products in support of the Master Technical File (MTF) and Master Summary Technical Documentation (mSTED) processes.
+• Creates technical documentation structures (including GSPR checklists) and summary documentation for new or revised products to support the Master Technical File (MTF) and Master Summary Technical Documentation (mSTED) processes.

 • Provides technical documentation and information to regional RA partners in support of global product registration/approval activities.

-• Liaises across regulatory affairs to ensure that labelling requirements for new and/or revised products are understood and implemented.
+• Liaises across regulatory affairs to ensure labelling requirements for new or revised products are understood and implemented.

-• Participates in and inputs to global RA, R&D, and other business meetings as required by the organisation.
+• Participates in and contributes to global RA, R&D, and other business meetings as required.

-• Completes Regulatory Affairs Impact Document (RAIDs) as needed.
+• Completes Regulatory Affairs Impact Documents (RAIDs) as needed.

 • Maintains regulatory files and documents per the requirements of the Quality Management System (QMS).